Can quantum gravity be exposed in the laboratory?: A tabletop experiment to reveal the quantum foam: Introduction

 \section{Introduction}

 Discussion about the quantum theory of gravity has been going on for about seventy years.
 But all along it has been mostly theoretical.
 Meanwhile technology in the service of physics has developed by leaps and bounds.
 The recent announced discovery of the Higgs boson is just the last of a chain of experimental checks of the standard elementary particle model.
 By comparison, none of quantum gravity's touted features have been put in evidence in the laboratory.
 There are plenty of plans for experiments but essentially no results.
-Let us look at a couple of proposed experimental approaches.
+The present paper is a pedagogical reworking of the material of Ref.~\cite{JDB}, with some technical calculations suppressed.
+It includes, in addition, a partial survey of previous suggestions for measuring quantum gravity effects, and a discussion of the eventuality that the here proposed experiment may give a null result.

+Let us look at a couple of proposed experimental approaches to quantum gravity.
 People have speculated that quantum gravity may distort the standard energy-momentum dispersion relation~\cite{Matt} $E^2=c^2 p^2+m^2 c^4$.
 A parametrized distortion might be

 with $\alpha, \beta, \cdots$ a set of dimensionless constants.
 Evidently this relation clashes with Lorentz invariance, a principle that seems likely to fall victim to the introduction of quantum space-time geometry.
 One consequence of the proposed distortion is that the speed of particles does not asymptote to $c$ for $E\gg mc^2$, but rather remains energy dependent.
 This prediction can be tested by looking at the duration at Earth of a gamma ray burst as a function of energy.
 Gamma ray bursts, comprising photons with a gamut of energies, come from very far away, and the corresponding long temporal baseline should allow the energy dependent speed to spread the burst temporally.
 Since there must be an initial spread, the said measurements can only determine an upper bound on the temporal spread.
 Data obtained by the Fermi $\gamma$-ray satellite show that if $\alpha$ does not vanish identically, it cannot be bigger than order unity~\cite{Fermi-LAT}.
 But if $\alpha$ vanishes identically, nothing useful can be said about $\beta$.
 Evidently the measurements do not settle the question posed by Eq.~(\ref{distorted}).